-The hindering or prevention of competition must occur in Jersey or Guernsey to be subject to the relevant competition law provisions.
-This means, as a practical matter, that an agreement entered into in a third country, for example,. the UK or France can still be subject to the laws if it has effects in Channel Islands' markets.
+The hindering or prevention of competition must occur in Jersey to be subject to the competition law provisions.
+This means, as a practical matter, that an agreement entered into in a third country, for example, the UK or France can still be subject to the laws if it has effects in Jersey markets.